Skip to main content

 • To specific collections - Select one or more collection handles

-Multiple variant breakouts with different option codes can target the same collection, allowing products with different option structures to be broken out appropriately within a single collection.
+Multiple variant breakouts with different option codes can target the same collections (including “all collections”), allowing products with different option structures to be broken out appropriately.
+However, breakouts with the same option code cannot target overlapping collections (unless they have distinct product targeting).

 Impact on API Responses